I'm a Believer: Music video

 The music video for Smash Mouth's version was directed by Scott Marshall.
+It depicts lead vocalist Steve Harwell attempting to return a set of keys to a blond-haired woman.

-It first depicts the band performing in a tent; then, the scene switches to them walking out of a movie theater, complete with cardboard advertisements of Shrek and the characters.
-Then, lead vocalist Steve Harwell accidentally bumps into a blond-haired woman and tries to catch up with her.
-However, a man with blond hair comes up as Harwell freaks out and screams.
+The video begins with the band performing in a tent; then, the scene switches to them walking out of a movie theater, complete with cardboard advertisements of Shrek and the characters.
+There, Harwell accidentally bumps into the woman, causing her to walk away without her keys.
+He tries to catch up with her, but instead finds a man with blond hair.
 Afterward, the woman walks into a "fairy tale convention" at a hotel.
-Harwell continues to follow the woman into the hotel.
-Once in the hotel, Harwell tries to find the woman by looking through different rooms.
-However, there are short clips from Shrek each time he opens the door.
+Harwell follows the woman into the hotel.
+He searches for her in different rooms; however, there are short clips from Shrek behind each door.
 Finally, he tries one more door and thinks it is the woman.
 However, a blond-haired chimpanzee is dancing with a woman dressed as a banana.
 With no luck, Harwell walks out of the hotel, but the woman speeds off in her red convertible.

 Hoping to catch up, Harwell sneakily takes a red jacket and borrows a silver Lexus car driven by a costumed gingerbread man who is injured and using crutches.
 Then, Harwell winks at the camera as the chase begins.
 While driving, he throws the jacket up and into the street.
 He then stops at a party where the woman is and goes into a tent (the same one where the band's performance takes place).
 However, he observes several similar blonde-haired women, all dancing and wearing the same red shirt.
-Harwell somehow recognizes the woman again and catches up with her just as she boards a boat.
+Harwell recognizes the woman again and catches up with her just as she boards a boat.
 He asks the boat captain for assistance, and the band performs on the boat during a heavy storm.
 Meanwhile, Harwell and the captain search for the woman.
 Finally, he catches her on a dock and informs her that she forgot her keys.
-Just as he is about to leave, the woman recognizes him as Steve from Smash Mouth and asks for his number.
-However, Harwell declines and says he has to go.
-The woman then chases him and yells, "Wait!
+The woman recognizes him as Steve from Smash Mouth and asks for his number.
+Harwell declines and leaves quickly.
+The woman chases after him, yelling, "Wait!
 Please!
 I love you!"